How to Reduce Student Summer Melt in Higher Ed

 It’s never been more important to have a strategy in place to reduce melt.

-The effect of melt this summer on 2020 enrollment is still unclear.
+The effect of summer melt on enrollment is still unclear.
 And there is no reliable measure.
-Even deposits, which are usually a good indicator of how fall enrollment will look, are unreliable this year.
-According to a poll by Art & Science Group, 12% of students that have deposited say they have now changed their plans.
+Even deposits, which are usually a good indicator of how fall enrollment will look, are unreliable as we phase back into some level of normalcy.

 With so much uncertainty, having a strategy in place to reduce melt this summer will be more important than ever.
-Communicating with your students, recognising their unique circumstances and making up for those missed opportunities will prove essential for institutions.
+Communicating with your students, recognizing their unique circumstances, and making up for those missed opportunities will prove essential for institutions.